jaipkapoor99/CP-Template/readme.md

 **Note**: When using CodeRunner with the organized structure:

-- Place your `input.txt` in the same directory as the file you're running
+- Place your `input.txt` in the project root directory
-- For `src/main.cpp`, put `input.txt` in the `src/` folder
 - The output will be written to `output.txt` in the same directory

 ### **CPH (Competitive Programming Helper) Setup**

 1. Run `scripts/common/attach` to create single-file version (cross-platform)
-2. Configure CPH to use the combined `src/main.cpp`
+2. Configure CPH to use the combined `main.cpp`
 3. Use `scripts/common/detach` when returning to development

 ## 🌐 Platform-Specific Usage